General Americana Catalog

 My catalogs use a "shopping cart" system, which will take you from each catalog to a confirmation page and when you are ready, to the order Checkout page.
 To use it, please be sure the "javascript" and "accept cookies" functions are enabled in your browser.
 Non-javascript users can email an order or use my printable order form.
 Reservations may also be placed by telephone during regular business hours.

 We accept payment by check, money order, or cash.
-We accept all major credit cards only through PayPal, Xcom's free Internet payment service.
+We accept all major credit cards through PayPal, the safe and convenient online payment service..
 After confirming your order, we will request PayPal to send you a bill for the amount of your order.
 As soon as your payment is confirmed, we will ship your order to you.

 Please click here to view my full terms of sale and unconditional guarantee of your satisfaction.
 I accept X.com's PayPal.
 I'm VERIFIED!
 Buyer Protection is guaranteed.
 CLICK TO VERIFY